Finding all stable matchings with assignment constraints: Introduction

+Once the IDUA procedure stops -- and it must -- what remains is the {\it normal form}:\ a (sub)matching market that contains all the essential information of the original market in that the set of stable matchings remains unchanged (see Lemma~\ref{lemma:iduaSameMatchings}).
+Not only are smaller mathematical objects typically easier to analyse but, as we discuss in Section~\ref{sec:IDUA}, knowledge of the normal form strengthens the rural hospitals theorem free of charge since, in addition to the well-known insights listed in Footnote~\ref{fn:rural}, the normal form also reveals what worker-firms pairs are not part of any stable matching amongst those workers and firms that always feature.

-Let us quickly sketch how IDUA facilitates investigating the feasibility of assignment constraints.\footnote{While deferred acceptance is another avenue to reach the normal form it is not sufficient for our purpose which is the to explore what combinations of pairs are consistent with stability.} Suppose that a worker, $\worker{}$, and a firm with a single position, $\firm{}$, view each other as acceptable, i.e., each prefers being paired with the other over being unmatched.
-Suppose further that $\worker{}$ and $\firm{}$ are in the normal form so that each appears in every stable matching.
-If the pair $(\worker{}, \firm{})$ is not in the normal form then by definition there is no stable matching in which $\worker{}$ and $\firm{}$ are paired.
-But suppose that the pair $(\worker{}, \firm{})$ is part of the normal form, and suppose further that the market designer would like to know if there is an equilibrium in which $\worker{}$ is not employed at $\firm{}$.
-Such a requirement has consequences.
-Not only can $(\worker{}, \firm{})$ not be included in a desired stable matching, but since $\worker{}$ will always be employed and the position at $\firm{}$ will always be filled, it must also be the case that $(\worker{}, \firm{})$ is not a blocking pair against any candidate outcome. {Running IDUA on an appropriate modification of the normal form wherein the pair $(\worker{}, \firm{})$ is assigned special status captures the knock on effects of this requirement and is the crucial ingredient of our algorithm.}
+While running IDUA generates the normal form of a matching market, the same procedure can also be used to explore the set of solutions and when they might accord with assignment constraints.
+To see how, suppose that some worker $\worker{}$ and some single-position firm $\firm{}$ view each other as acceptable in that each prefers being paired together over being unmatched.
+Suppose further that both participants appear in the normal form meaning that $\worker{}$ is employed and the position at $\firm{}$ is filled in every stable matching.
+Finally, suppose that the pair $(\worker{}, \firm{})$ is part of the normal form and that the market designer would like to know if there is an equilibrium in which $\worker{}$ is not employed at $\firm{}$.\footnote{If the pair $(\worker{}, \firm{})$ is not in the normal form then there is no stable matching containing the pair.} Such a requirement has consequences.
+Not only can the pair $(\worker{}, \firm{})$ not be included, but it must also be the case that $(\worker{}, \firm{})$ is not a blocking pair against any candidate outcome.

+The above hints at the difficulty.
+One cannot simply discard all unwanted pairs since one or more of them may be blocking for a matching that satisfies the constraints.
+However, it turns out that certain unwanted pairs can be ignored.
+The key insight comes from combining Lemma~\ref{lemma:extremalMatches} and Lemma~\ref{lem:NotIn}.